alexeybondarenko/material-share/README.md

 Example of usage is on *index.html* file

-Add script and stylesheet files onto your page.
+Add script and stylesheet files to your page.

 ```
 <script type="text/javascript" src="./src/material-share.js"></script>